briansune/Tang-Mega-138K-Pro-OV5640-Verilog/README.md

 This is a OV5640 Camera Demonstration for TangMega 138KPro + [Micron DDR].

-### If you use default TangMega 138KPro modify the ddr ip using this: https://github.com/briansune/TangMega-138KPro-DDR3
+### If you use default TangMega 138KPro modify the ddr ip using this: [TangMega 138KPro DDR3](https://github.com/briansune/TangMega-138KPro-DDR3)

 ## If this project is constructive, welcome to donate a drink to PayPal.